A reliable and automated instrument for determining the Amorphous Fraction in Polypropylene, developed for Quality Control laboratories

 Precise quantification is achieved by means of an infrared detector (IR4) that also delivers ethylene content information.
 Moreover, the instrument measures intrinsic viscosity by means of a built-in dual capillary viscometer.
 All results (concentration, ethylene content, and intrinsic viscosity) are obtained for the whole sample, the amorphous fraction, and the crystalline fraction.

 The CRYSTEX method is included in the ISO 16152:2022 as an automated method for the determination of xylene-soluble matter in polypropylene, alternative to the manual gravimetric method.
+ISO 16152 is equivalent to the ASTM D5492 and to ISO 6427, Annex B.

 The same analytical cycle that obtains the Soluble Fraction also measures the Ethylene content and Intrinsic Viscosity for the Soluble Fraction, the Crystalline Fraction, and the Whole sample.